 Things to Do in and around the Masai Mara Reserve

-- Cultural Tours with the Maasai.
-Visiting a traditional Maasai village is frequently included in a safari package to the Masai Mara.
+- Cultural Tours with the Maasai: Visiting a traditional Maasai village is frequently included in a safari package to the Masai Mara.
 While not really an authentic experience you may learn something about the Maasai.

-You can also take some excellent cultural tours to learn more about the Maasai.
+The Masai Mara Reserve lies 168 miles from the capital city of Nairobi.
 The trip takes at least 6 hours by car because the roads are quite poor and should not be attempted unless you have a 4WD vehicle.
 If you do plan to drive, avoid the rainy season since many of the roads become totally impassable.
-For further information on road routes see Kenyaology's very comprehensive guide to driving to the Masai Mara Reserve.

 Park Entry Fees